VictorJacobi/Graphs/README.md

 ##chart implementation.

 This project is designed to train myself on how to build/code out quality charts mainly with the fl_chart.
+Every part of this project is sample code which shows how to do the following:

+* Graph plotting
+* Read local json file of about 8mb linked to project
+* Auto populate the graph based on the data in the json file
+* Working with isolates or Multithreading in Dart

 The packages used in this project include:
 - [fl_chart](https://pub.dev/packages/fl_chart)